Ministry (D.Min.)

 Please see our admissions pages on the web for admission deadlines.

-Each student accepted into the program is assigned an adviser who guides the student in academic matters.
+Each student accepted into the program is assigned an advisor who guides the student in academic matters.
 Students are expected to maintain a B+ grade point average during the entire period of their doctoral studies.
 Mentors and readers for doctoral theses/projects are decided upon by students in consultation with prospective mentors and readers.
 The mentor must be chosen from the Doctor of Ministry faculty.
 Reader(s) may be chosen from within or outside of the Doctor of Ministry faculty.

 The Doctor of Ministry program offers an advanced level of study in practical theology and its integration with religious ministry.
 The curriculum also focuses on the acquisition of skills and competencies in pastoral practice and research.
 A thesis/project serves as the capstone for the student's program.